 After USCIS does a basic review to make sure the application you've sent in is complete, and that you've paid your fee, you will be asked to report for fingerprinting and other data collection (biometrics).

 Several weeks after that, USCIS will call you in for a personal interview, at which you'll be examined on your English and tested on your knowledge of U.S. history and government.
-The official will then decide whether you qualify for citizenship.
+The official will then decide whether you qualify for U.S. citizenship.

 If you do, then you'll later be called in for a swearing-in ceremony, where you'll actually receive a Certificate of Citizenship.